awolter27/Movieopolis/README.md

 - As a user, I will be able to search for a movie by genre via dropdown menu.
 - As a user, I will be able to see a catolog of all the movies in the database.
 - As a user, I will be able to add additional movies to the database.
-- As a user, I will have to fill out all of the required sections to add a movie to the database to give the show pages a uniform look.
+- As a user, I will be required to fill out the majority of the requested sections to add a movie to the database to give the show pages a uniform look.
 - As a user, I will be able to edit current movies in the database.
-- As a user, I will be able to delete movies from the database.
+- As a user, I will be able to delete current movies from the database.
 - As a user, I will recieve a warning notification before deleting a movie from the database.
 - As a user, I will be able to click on a movie title or poster to go to that movie's show page.
 - As a user, I will be able to view a movie's profile information on its show page, such as title, director, runtime, Rotten Tomato score, release date, and genre.